 - Don’t let the person monopolize your time and energy

-Kinds of eating disorders
+Kinds of disordered eating

-Eating disorders may look very different from person to person.
+Disordered eating may look very different from person to person.
 The following list is for reference only, not as a guide to diagnosis.

 Individuals with anorexia nervosa are unwilling to maintain the weight that is considered normal or expected for their age and height.
 Less than 85 percent of the normal weight is often used as a guide.
 The individuals with anorexia nervosa display excessive fear of gaining weight even though they are often severely underweight.